-Westfield's trading subsidiary - WA Community Enterprises - enjoyed a very successful year generating income of £119,970 - an increase of £1,561 on the previous year and a gift aid donation to the Academy of £91,818.
+Westfield's trading subsidiary - WA Community Enterprises - enjoyed a very successful year generating income of £122,032 - an increase of £2,062 on the previous year and a gift aid donation to the Academy of £90,361.
 This has provided a very useful gift aided income for the Academy.
 The new 3G pitch in particular was busy every evening with community groups and generated an income in excess of £34,000.
-The opening of our new Sports Dome and the appointment of a dedicated Letting Manager will help to develop this income further.

 As an Academy we wish to increase our generation of unrestricted funds through increasing community use of the buildings and facilities and generating income through a range of activities.
 Increasingly this is unrestricted income is having to be used to support the Academy as GAG is reduced and costs rise.
-As at 31 August 2017 our unrestricted fund balance was £260,610.
+As at 31 August 2018 our unrestricted fund balance was £319.394